Image by: Tiles of Ezra

 We have already laid flooring in the rest of the home and are putting in hardwoods on the stairs.
 We ended up using a product called LifeProof from Home Depot in our basement.
 It is Vinyl but very sturdy and doesn’t feel like a faux wood material as much as I thought it might.
 We are really liking it!
 I will get to that whole thing though in another post.
 Currently, the whole space is full of our materials for trimming and outdoor gear so it is hard to show and explain but I will soon!
 Don’t worry.

-For now, though I wanted to talk about our basement bath since we will be getting the tile installed in the next few weeks.
+For now, I wanted to talk about our basement bath since we will be getting the tile flooring installed in the next few weeks.
 When I was in San Francisco last month, I stopped into Fireclay Tile and they worked with me to design the space together.
 We decided on going with a warmer palette for this while bringing some of the cool tones we already had throughout the house.
 I loved it!
 So we went for it.
 What resulted was an earthy and minimalist mix of textures and colors.
 Since so much of our home is inspired by Scandinavian design, we wanted to bringing some pink hues to the colors.
 Not to mention the main tile in the bathroom was already in our story with them.
 We loved that Sand Dune was the name of it too as it fit our style and theme of our home so well.
 We wanted it to feel relaxed and like an oasis for our guests even if there was no natural light in the space.
 It was quite a challenge but since the ceilings are little higher than 8 ft it makes it a little more doable down there.
 When I came in this was some of Mike and I’s inspiration for what we wanted to create in the space.

 Once we selected tile and decided to tile the whole back wall behind the vanity and create seamless lines through the space to tie in the minimalism we love.
-We felt so excited for the install.
+We felt so excited about the installation.
 We will be using the same vanity in the basement as we have throughout the whole home and then we will be bringing even more pink and warm tones in the accents in the space.
 I am even debating about painting the room a very soft pink right now.
 We shall see I guess I am still kicking it around.

 The bathroom is quite large and has a large area for open shelving and we also will put in a dresser in the space for guests to have everything they will need in one area.
 The bedroom is lacking a lot of storage so we will utilize the bathroom for this down there.
 Basement layouts get tricky so we feel this is the best way to make the most use of the space.

-We will keep with the matte black finishes on everything, even though it felt hard to not ride the brass trend in this space because it felt like they should all go together.
+We will keep the matte black finishes on everything, even though it felt hard to not ride the brass trend in this space because it felt like they should all go together.
 We don’t like brass very much and want everything to feel connected and planned in the home so we feel like sticking with the black was a great idea.
 Plus we have loved our black fixtures in the house.

 I want to bring in some earthy and bohemian feelings to the space because I think those type of details will add some warmth to everything.
 The right fluffy towels and warm rugs in the space.
 I really want it to feel like a luxurious space for guests no matter the time of year they visit.